 Maps and Guidebooks

 If you have only a short time to visit the Somme, then perhaps the best book to use is Major & Mrs. Holt's Battlefields Guide to the Somme.
 This contains several one day driving itineraries, which have both distances and timings for each stop, plus clear directions and a useful map.
 This enables you to see as much as possible if time is limited.
 There is also a pocket sized version of this guidebook avaiable now.
 If you have longer, then walking the country of the Somme is very rewarding, and you get to see far more and get a real feel for the battlefields.
 I would very highly recommend Paul Reed's Walking the Somme if you have the time to spend walking the area.

 For in-depth detail on the cemeteries and many other features, then Martin & Mary Middlebrook's The Somme Battlefields goes into much more detail, arranged by small sectors of the battlefield.
-For more information see the Guidebooks page.
+This may be difficult to find in print, but is available via Kindle.
+For more information see the links via the images below, and also the Guidebooks page.

 In terms of maps, for modern day maps the IGN Serie Bleue are large-scale (1:25000), and are excellent for walking tours.
 Sheets 2408 O, 2408 E and 2407 E cover the majority of the 1916 Somme battlefields.
 For contemporary trench maps, copies of a number covering the Somme battlefields are available in colour from G H Smith.
 The Linesman system is now also available (see the Great War Digital website).